kendallm360/rancid-tomatillos/README.md

 a details page where we display in depth information on a movie as chosen by the user. we then were tasked with furthering our learning goals with some extensions, which we decided to embed trailers into our movie details page and extend our cypress testing to be more comprehensive.

-## Set Up

-1. Start by cloning down this repo to your local machine and cd into the directory.
-2. Once inside the directory run npm install.
-3. Run npm start and you will see a message displaying the localhost port the app is running on.
-If it does not automatically open in the browser, navigate to the localhost address provided in your terminal.

 ## Application in Action